JacopoTeneggi/hshap/README.md

 ### Generating
 Contains a single ipynb, which can generate the desired dataset, which I would run on jupyter lab.
 Once generated, you will have to upload the zip file to a drive account to go on with the training on colab.
+There are 3 rules to chose from:
+- 2: presence of a cross
+- 3: presence of a red triangle
+- 4: presence of a black circle and absence of crosses For rule 2, a csv file is also generated which contains the ground truth positions of the centers of the crosses within an image.
+This allows to judge the quality of the saliency maps created with SHAP and Hierarchical Shapley.

 ### Training
 There are different ipynb, all on google colab, which correspond to the different datasets.
 ### Interpreting